Keep the Outdoor Party Going Year-Round With the Best Patio Heaters

 To help with the buying decision, we asked designers, landscape architects, restaurateurs, and other industry pros to share the best patio heaters for keeping your outdoor space warm and cozy when the mercury drops.
+Shop our picks, below.

 - Best for colder climates: Amazon Basics Outdoor Patio Heater